-Jaysen S. Chung is an associate in the San Francisco office of Gibson, Dunn & Crutcher and is a member of the firm’s Litigation department.
-He focuses on patent and appellate litigation, and has experience in a range of arts and practices, including pharmaceuticals, biotechnology, DNA sequencing applications, artificial intelligence, RF switch circuits, and semiconductor products and processes.
-Mr. Chung has experience in all phases of litigation from pre-suit due diligence to trial and appeal, including: taking and defending depositions; conducting direct and cross examination of fact and expert witnesses in bench and jury trials; and drafting dispositive motions, claim construction briefs, and appellate briefs.
+Jaysen S. Chung is a partner in the San Francisco office of Gibson, Dunn & Crutcher and is a member of the firm’s Litigation department.
+He focuses on patent and appellate litigation, and has experience in a range of arts and practices, including pharmaceuticals, biotechnology, DNA sequencing applications, artificial intelligence, virtual networking, RF switch circuits, and semiconductor products and processes.
+Mr. Chung has experience in all phases of litigation from pre-suit due diligence to trial and appeal.

 Prior to joining the firm, Mr. Chung served as a law clerk to the Honorable Randall R. Rader, then-chief judge of the U.S. Court of Appeals for the Federal Circuit.